Improving decision clarity in high-risk identity and verification flows

 What I did

-• Researched real-world language patterns and sensitive edge cases
+Researched real-world language patterns and sensitive edge cases

-• Tested multiple tones to find the most neutral and inclusive options
+Tested multiple tones to find the most neutral and inclusive options

-• Designed lightweight microflows to reduce pressure
+Designed lightweight microflows to reduce pressure

-• Explained why we ask — without implying surveillance
+Explained why we ask — without implying surveillance

-• Aligned tone across banners and in-profile prompts
+Aligned tone across banners and in-profile prompts

 Impact

-✅ Clearer foundation for future family-based features
+✅ Generated clear, high-quality data for future family-based features.

 Reflection

+This work reinforced a simple idea: language defines the emotional context of every interaction.
 In identity and security flows, my role wasn’t just to explain systems — but to act as a calm, trustworthy human presence on the other side of the screen.